techguybiswa/frontend-challenge/Analytics-Design-README.md

 4. Search Usage Tracking : We can also keep a track of how many search are getting done by the user.
 And more importantly we can track how many "No article" result we are getting.
 In this way we can understand if the user is getting results for their queries or not.
 Also keeping privacy in mind, we should never track which user is searching what.

-5. Filter Use Copunt: Also another aspect to track will be to see how many times the source filter is getting used.
+5. Filter Use Count: Also another aspect to track will be to see how many times the source filter is getting used.
 If people are not using it, then maybe we can try experiemneting with a differnent filter.

 6. Filter Value Selection Tracking: We should also track as of which source of news is getting selected how many times.
 In this way if there is a source that users are not using much we can remove it from the app.